Military history of Turkey: World War II

 In April 1944, Turkey halted its sales of chromite to Germany, and broke off relations in August.
-Turkey declared war on the Axis powers in February, 1945, after the Allies made its invitation to the inaugural meeting of the United Nations (along with the invitations of several other nations) conditional on full belligerency.
+Turkey declared war on the Axis powers in February 1945, after the Allies made its invitation to the inaugural meeting of the United Nations (along with the invitations of several other nations) conditional on full belligerency.
 No Turkish troops ever saw combat.

 Korean War

 During the Cold War, Turkey participated in the Korean War as a member state of the United Nations, suffering 731 deaths in combat.
 The fear of a Soviet invasion and Stalin's unconcealed desire to control the Turkish Straits eventually led Turkey to give up its principle of neutrality in foreign relations and join NATO on February 18, 1952.
 Following NATO membership, Turkey initiated a comprehensive modernization program for its Armed Forces.

-Cyprus
+Invasion of Cyprus

-In July 1974, the Turkish Armed Forces intervened against a coup in Cyprus, organized by EOKA B and led by Nikos Sampson who ousted the democratically elected Cypriot President Archbishop Makarios III in order to establish Enosis (Union) between Greece and Cyprus.
-The coup was backed by the Greek military junta in Athens.
-On 20 July 1974 the Turkish Army invaded the island from the north, landing in Pente Mili beach, near Keryneia.
-The operations (named Attila I and II) lasted until August and resulted in 37% of Cyprus territory coming under Turkish military control.
-Turkey still maintains troops in Cyprus, since a political solution could not yet be achieved, and since many members of the Turkish Cypriot community fear a return to the intercommunal violence which occurred between 1963 and 1974.
+On 15 July 1974, the Greek military junta under Dimitrios Ioannides carried out a coup d'état in Cyprus, to unite the island with Greece.
+The coup ousted president Makarios III and replaced him with pro-enosis nationalist Nikos Sampson.
+In response to the coup, five days later the Turkish army invaded the island, citing a right to intervene to restore the constitutional order from the 1960 Treaty of Guarantee.
+This justification was rejected by the United Nations and the international community.

+International pressure led to a ceasefire; by then 36% of the island had been taken over by the Turks and 180,000 Greek Cypriots had been evicted from their homes in the north.
+At the same time, around 50,000 Turkish Cypriots were displaced to the north and settled in the properties of the displaced Greek Cypriots.
+In mid-1975 among a variety of sanctions against Turkey, the US Congress imposed an arms embargo on Turkey for using US-supplied equipment during the invasion.
+There were 1,534 Greek Cypriots and 502 Turkish Cypriots missing as a result of the fighting from over ten years of conflict.

+The occupation is viewed as illegal under international law and amounting to illegal occupation of EU territory since Cyprus became a member of the European Union.